askalanaquestion.com . . . the resource for help with pool & spa problems & information!

 Sincerely.
 Alan Schuster, 7/9/2004

-I recently bought a Tracer PockeTester, from your website.
-I am quite satisfied, with the convenience and reliability of the tester, which I use to monitor the salt levels in the pools, on my service route, that have a salt chlorinator.
-While I like the convenience of a salt chlorine generator, I never got around to putting one on my pool, in the 3 years since it was built.
-I use a combination of a trichlor feeder and lithium shock.
-For no other reason, other than curiosity, I tested the tap water and found a salt level or 600 PPM.
-That is not uncommon or unexpected in this area.
-I then tested the pool water and found a salt level of 2000 PPM.
-That came as a major surprise, since I have never adding any salt.
+I have a Tracer PockeTester (ordered from your website) which I use to monitor the salt levels, of pool with salt chlorine generators, on my service route.
+I never got around to putting one on my own pool, in the 3 years since it was built, although I do like the convenience.
+Out of simple curiosity, I tested the tap water and found a salt level or 600 PPM.
+That is not uncommon for this area.
+I tested my pool water and found a salt level of 2000 PPM, which came as a major surprise.
+I have never added any salt and only use lithium and trichlor, in the pool.
 Is there an explanation?

 Concern About High TDS?